wb815/Gillespie_M3/README.md

 # Gillespie_M3

-Python3 repository for the MRes in Systems and Synthetic Biology Coursework 3 (Theoretical Systems Biology).
+Python3 repository for the MRes in Systems and Synthetic Biology Coursework 3 (Theoretical Systems Biology) at Imperial College London.

 CONTENTS
 ----------